ckb-next/ckb-next/DAEMON.md

 The `/dev/input/ckb*/cmd` nodes accept input in the form of text commands.
 They may be written by any user.
 Commands should be given in the following format:
 `[device <serial>] [mode <n>] command1 [paramter1] [command2] [parameter2] [command3] [parameter3] ...`

-In a terminal shell, you can do this with e.g. `echo foo > /dev/input/ckb1/cmd`.
+In a terminal shell, you can do this like `echo mycommand > /dev/input/ckb1/cmd`.
 Programmatically, you can open and write them as regular files.
 When programming, you must append a newline character and flush the output before your command(s) will actually be read.

 The `device` command, followed by the keyboard's serial number, specifies which keyboard to control.
 It is only required when issuing commands to `ckb0` or when controlling a keyboard that is not plugged in.
 In all other cases, the device is inferred from the control path.
 Additionally, the following commands may be issued to `ckb0` without any device: `layout`, `fps`, `notifyon`, and `notifyoff`.
 See below for documentation.

 Keyboard layout
 ---------------

 ckb currently supports both US and UK keyboard layouts.
 By default, the keyboard layout will be detected from the system locale.
 You can override this by specifying `--layout=<country>` at the command-line.
 For instance, `ckb-daemon --layout=uk` makes the UK layout default regardless of locale.
 You can also change it after starting the daemon by issuing `layout <country>` to `/dev/input/ckb0/cmd` (without including any device ID).
 It can be overwritten on a per-keyboard basis by issuing the `layout` command to `ckb*/cmd`.
-Sending the command to `ckb0` does not change the layout of any already-connected keyboards, it only changes the default.
+Sending the command to `ckb0` does not change the layout of any already-connected keyboards, only the default layout.

 Note that changing a keyboard's layout will reset all bindings and remove all macros associated with the keyboard.
 This is because not all keys are supported by all layouts (for instance, the UK has a separate hash key which is not present on the US layout).
 You can re-add the bindings manually after resetting the layout.